SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/AthensRoassal/AthensRoassal.md

 ```

+### SpRoassalPresenter

+Spec proposes a presenter dedicated to Roassal visualizations.
+Such a presenter is called `SpRoassalPresenter` and you can use it using the `newRoassal` message in an `initializePresenter` method.

+The main API of `SpRoassalPresenter` are the method `canvas` and `script`.
+You can interact with a Roassal canvas normally and the result gets displayed in the Roassal presenter.

 ### Hello world in Athens via Morphic
 The Pharo is working actively to replace Morphic by Bloc.
 Still we believe that the following approach is worth documenting.